alvinwan/quupod/README.md

 ## Features

+**General**

+- Google login: *Login with Google, or use the built-in login/registration system.*

 **Guest**

 - ease of use: *Anonymous users can submit inquiries without creating an account*

 **Staff**

-- mutex lock: *Once a staff member starts resolving an inquiry, other staff members will not be able to modify the inquiry until it has been released or resolved.*
+- mutex lock: *Only one staff member can be assigned to an inquiry at a time.*
-- verified users: *Add staff emails to the whitelist, to auto-promote staff members upon registration or login.*
+- staff approval: *Add staff emails to the whitelist to auto-promote staff.*
-- configurability: *Add inquiry types, restrict assignments per inquiry, specify locations and more.*

 **Analytics**